reclaimingmytime/calendar/README.md

 The script trusts that the variables in the configuration file are defined and valid.
 Configuration files are *not* considered "user input".

 There are checks on the week number:
 1. Only valid calendar weeks are accepted, that is a number from 1 to 53.
-Decimals get converted to integers, so `3.14` becomes `3`.
 2. The calendar week gets formatted to two digits, so `1` becomes `01` and `0010` becomes `10`.

 ### Limitations